Syndicode

 • Positive comments (you have to ask for feedback);

-• Raising the percentage of active users;
+• A steady increase in the number of active users;

 • Reducing client acquisition cost (CAC);